 The simple problem we posed in this section is exemplary of many real-world applications.
 We mention in particular configuration problems that arise when purchasing products, such as cars and computers.
 These applications give users the option to configure products, but subject to certain constraints.
 Data is abundant for these applications and there is a clear economic interest in learning probabilistic models under the given constraints.
 We also mention reasoning about physical systems, which includes verification and diagnosis applications.
-Here, propositional logic is typically used to encode some system functionality, while leaving out some system behaviors which may have a non-deterministic nature (e.g., component failures and probabilistic models of these systems, subject to the given constraints.
+Here, propositional logic is typically used to encode some system functionality, while leaving out some system behaviors which may have a non-deterministic nature (e.g., component failures and probabilistic transitions).
+There is also an interest here to learn probabilistic models of these systems, subject to the given constraints.